RaphaELGrisel/Drone_Audio_Classification/README.md

 # **Audio Drone Classification**

-*This project explores methods that combine time-frequency representations and deep learning for audio-based drone classification.*
+*I conducted this project during my final year at ENSTA Bretagne as a engineering student* *This project explores methods that combine time-frequency representations and deep learning for audio-based drone classification.*

 ## 🚀 **Introduction**